aotemissov/Global_Optimization_with_Random_Embeddings/README.md

 	- Section 3.4 briefly describes the [Dolan and More](https://link.springer.com/article/10.1007/s101070100263)'s performance profile for comparing different algorithms.
 	- Section 3.5 describes how our uploaded code is organized.

-### 1.2 Global Optimization background
+#### 1.2 Global Optimization background
 Global optimization is a task of determining the most extreme value of a function over a predefined domain.
-Global optimization has a broad range of applications; examples include portfolio man- agement, protein structure prediction, engineering design, object packing, curve fitting, climate modelling and many more.
+Global optimization has a broad range of applications; examples include portfolio management, protein structure prediction, engineering design, object packing, curve fitting, climate modelling and many more.
 Unlike local optimization, where one is satisfied with minimizers over a neighbourhood, global optimization requires exploration/consideration of the entire feasible domain.
-This task is commonly associated with large computational costs, which often grow exponentially with the dimension of the problem rendering global optimization of high- dimensional functions an extremely challenging problem.
+This task is commonly associated with large computational costs, which often grow exponentially with the dimension of the problem rendering global optimization of high-dimensional functions an extremely challenging problem.
 Along with attempts to devise a generic global optimization algorithm capable of handling high-dimensional problems, researchers have also targeted specific classes of functions, which possess some type of structure often encountered in practice.
 The main subclass of problems that are ‘easy’ are convex problems (both the objective function and domain are convex);